There are 3 major pieces when customizing the Automagic LTI tool:

-Adding the parameter field name:
+Select the parameter field name to use:

-Setting the LibGuides Metadata Name
+Set the LibGuides Metadata Name

 This is the field in LibGuides that you want to match the LTI Parameter Name values against.
 Basically, it's the name of the metadata you want to associate with the Automagic LTI tool.
 Each guide, course, or subject you ultimately want to display in an LMS will have a piece of metadata with this as the name, and a value to match against.

 Everyone must use the same name when adding metadata to LibGuides, so make sure everyone knows what it is and it's used consistently across your system.
 It's best to choose something easy to remember and easy to spell, to facilitate this.
 A spelling mistake means the field will be ignored - databases are quite literal! ;)

 We tend to go with lti as our LibGuides Metadata Name in our own testing & examples - it's short, sweet, and to the point!